-- Provide Responding Party with an explanation of the campus conduct process.
+- Provide the Respondent with an explanation of the campus conduct process.

-- Present the allegations and provided the Responding Party the opportunity to respond.
+- Present the allegations and provide the Respondent the opportunity to respond.

-- Give the Responding Party the opportunity to submit a written statement and evidence to contest the allegations.
+- Give the Respondent the opportunity to submit a written statement and evidence to contest the allegations.

-- Give the Responding Party the opportunity to list any witnesses who may have information pertaining to the complaint.
+- Give the Respondent the opportunity to list any witnesses who may have information pertaining to the complaint.

-- Inform the Responding Party to have no contact with the Reporting Party during the course of the investigation.
+- Instruct the Respondent to have no contact with the Complainant during the course of the investigation.

-- Inform the Responding Party that there will be follow-up meetings to discuss the case and status.
+- Inform the Respondent that there will be follow-up meetings to discuss the case and status.

-Any person identified by the Reporting Party or Responding Party who has information that pertains to the allegation will be contact by the investigator(s).
+Any person identified by the Complainant or Respondent who has relevant and non-cumulative information that pertains to the allegation will be contact by the investigator(s).

-The written report is a summary of the investigation and will be forwarded to the appropriate administrator.
-The administrator will then forward the report to the Honor Board or the Discrimination Complaint Review Committee (DDRC) for review and any action deemed appropriate in accordance with the procedures of each.
+The written report is a summary of the investigation and, along with the parties’ responses, will be forwarded to the appropriate administrator.
+The administrator will then forward the report to the Honor Board or the Discrimination Dispute Review Committee (DDRC) for review and any action deemed appropriate in accordance with the procedures of each.

 More information about the procedures of the Honor Board can be found in Washington College Student Handbook.